-This is the first of six short posts I will write about the great album covers that art director Reid Miles and Andy Warhol created together between 1956 and 1958: three covers for Blue Note Records and three for Prestige Records.
+This is the first of six short posts I will write about the great album covers that art director Reid Miles and Andy Warhol created together in 1957 and 1958: three covers for Blue Note Records and three for Prestige Records.

 The Blue Note covers with Andy Warhol illustrations are in fact remarkable in two ways: firstly Reid Miles usually worked with the pictures that Francis Wollf – co-founder of the label and a professional photographer – took of the artists during their recording sessions.
 And secondly on all three Blue Note albums the credits say: Cover Design by ANDY WARHOL and REID MILES.
 As an equal partnership, Warhol even mentioned first.

 I’m not going to tell the history of Blue Note Records or explain Reid Miles’s cover art in depth, it’s so much easier to just watch this 7 minute video and you will get a very good picture.